lala-data/TristaPierce-Portfolio/dataviz3&4.md

 if ( divElement.offsetWidth > 800 ) { vizElement.style.width='1000px';vizElement.style.height='827px';} else if ( divElement.offsetWidth > 500 ) { vizElement.style.width='1000px';vizElement.style.height='827px';}
 else { vizElement.style.width='100%';vizElement.style.height='727px';} var scriptElement = document.createElement('script'); scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
 vizElement.parentNode.insertBefore(scriptElement, vizElement);</script>

+During the build process, I reviewed color choices and thought a red-yellow sequential scale would make the most sense.
+It allowed for quick insight on areas with the most cases.
+I used coolors.co to create my own palette.
+Creating the colored map was a good learning experience for me with the use of Tableaa!
+I learned alot more about the possibilites and navigation of the software.